uwefladrich/scriptengine/doc/system-tasks.rst

 Command task
 ------------

-Executes a command, optionally with arguments and possibly after changing the directory.
+Executes a command, with optional arguments.

 Usage::